mahmoud/sedimental/entries/design_your_version.md

 dust.
 Obviously Chrome was less mature and, as anyone who used it at the time can attest, Chrome 4 wasn't half the browser Firefox 4 ended up being.
-After a couple years of this onslaught, Firefox switched its versioning system to match, and now, despite browsing for hours a day, few users or even developers could tell you off the top of their heads what version of Firefox/Chrome they use.
-Internet Explorer might be another story.
+After a couple years of this onslaught, Firefox switched its versioning system to match.
+Now, despite browsing for hours a day, few users or even developers could tell you off the top of their heads what version of Firefox/Chrome they use.
+Internet Explorer is another story.

-## Semantic Versioning
+# Semantic Versioning

 Semantic Versioning, or SemVer, is the go-to versioning system for most projects these days.
 A quick glance at the 40 most recent updates